RoLLyDT/DMS/README.md

 4. Improvement on the game visual/ game object/ in-game interface
 5. Function to upgrade weapons (varies by level)
 6. Make Asteroid appears from the top of the game, not randomly appears. (movement speed, normal size)
+7. Ability to choose skin/design of the rocket before starting the game.